OpenLMIS/openlmis-ref-distro/docs/source/releases/openlmis-ref-distro-v3.3.0.rst

 Some APIs have changes to their contracts and/or their request-response data structures.
 These changes impact developers and systems integrating with OpenLMIS:

 - Requisition service has a major release, v6.0.0, due to the redesign of emergency requisitions.
-See the changelog for details.
+See the Requisition changelog for details.
 - Fulfillment service has a major release, v7.0.0, due to significant changes in the data model for orders, shipments and proofs of delivery.
-See the changelog for details.
+See the Fulfillment changelog for details.
 - Reference data service has a major release, v10.0.0, due to changes for pagination, filtering and rights.
-See the changelog for details.
+See the Reference data changelog for details.
 - Stock management service has a major release, v3.0.0, due to significant changes to stock events and physical inventory data.
+See the Stock management changelog for details.

 Performance Improvements
 ========================

+Manual testing of the same user workflows with the same test data we used in testing v3.2.1 shows that last-mile performance characteristics have been retained with minor improvements in some areas.
+For more details about the specific work done, please reference `this <https://openlmis.atlassian.net/issues/?jql=project%20%3D%20OLMIS%20AND%20issuetype%20%3D%20Task%20AND%20status%20%3D%20Done%20AND%20fixVersion%20%3D%203.3%20AND%20labels%20%3D%20Performance%20AND%20text%20~%20%22performance%22%20ORDER%20BY%20priority%20DESC%2C%20status%20ASC%2C%20key%20ASC>`_ list of tasks.

 [EXPLAIN CURRENT DEVELOPMENTS IN PERFORMANCE.
 WE HAVE REPEATED THE MANUAL TESTS TO ENSURE NO REGRESSIONS.
 WE HAVE INCREASED DATA SETS FOR PERFORMANCE TESTING OF NEW FEATURES, AND ADDED NEW AUTOMATED TESTS.
 WE HAVE AN END-TO-END FRAMEWORK THAT WILL NOW LET US BUILD EVEN MORE TESTS SO PERF TESTING CAN BE DONE MOSTLY AUTOMATED NOT MANUAL IN THE FUTURE.]

-[MAY WANT TO ADD A GRAPH AND LINKS TO STATS AND WIKI.
+[ADD A GRAPH AND LINKS TO STATS AND WIKI.
 SEE PREVIOUS RELEASE NOTES FOR EXAMPLES.]

 Test Coverage
 =============